 Several proposals deal with the nature and number of water closets and venting systems in education facilities; school food preparation and sewage systems; and piping materials for all occupancy classifications.

 You may submit a comment directly at this link:

 You may communicate directly with IAPMO’s standards staff here: IAPMO (International Association of Plumbing & Mechanical Officials) 4755 E. Philadelphia Street Ontario, CA 91761 Office: (909) 472-4241 Gabriella Davis email@example.com.
-We will also place this standard, and all other water safety and sustainability standards on the agenda of a breakout teleconference scheduled for November 27th, 11 AM.
+We will also place this standard, and all other water safety and sustainability standards on the agenda of our monthly Mechanical Engineering teleconference; the next scheduled for February 13th, 11 AM.
 Use the login credentials at the top of our home page to join.

 Issue: [12-59] and [17-299]